 In many ways, Cashmere is a bigger, bolder Cascade.
 It's got many of the same flavors, but they're more intense and complex.
 Cashmere single-handedly transforms a simple saison or sour into quite the interesting beer.
 And in an IPA or pale ale, its exotic, fruit-forward flavors truly shine.

-Another west-coaster, Cashmere was released by the University of Washington in 2013 as a daughter of Cascade and Northern Brewer.
+Another west-coaster, Cashmere was released by Washington State University in 2013 as a daughter of Cascade and Northern Brewer.
 Aptly named, Cashmere adds a smooth bitterness when added early in the brewing process.

 More bitter than Cascade, Cashmere gets its elevated bitterness from Northern Brewer side of its lineage.
 Due to its decent oil content, Cashmere makes a great dual-purpose hop, which is why you’ll find it in many types of beers from IPAs and pale ales to sours and saisons.